Vassy (singer)

-Vasiliki Karagiorgos (Βασιλική Καραγιώργος, el; born 18 February 1983), known as Vassy, is an Australian singer, songwriter, record producer and actress.
+Vasiliki Karagiorgos (Βασιλική Καραγιώργος, Vasilikí Karagiórgos; born 18 February 1983), known as Vassy, is an Australian singer, songwriter, record producer and actress.
 She is the first woman to win an Icon Award at the 2023 Electronic Dance Music Awards.
 She was supposed to represent the United States in Intervision 2025, but withdrew before the competition began.

 Biography

 Vassy was born in Darwin, Northern Territory to Greek immigrant parents.
 Her parents hail from Kozani and Grevena.
 In the early 2010s she moved to Los Angeles, United States to pursue an international career.
 In 2022, she moved back to Australia.

 In popular culture

 Her song was featured in the Tina Fey film Admission, The trailer for the Disney's Oscar-winning film Frozen, and in the campaign Gok Loves for Target Australia.
 Vassy's songs have also been featured in EA Games, Nickelodeon, Skechers, Victoria's Secret, Pepsi commercials, and the trailer for the Oscar-winning film Disney's Frozen and hit TV shows such as ABC's Grey's Anatomy.